nikitaeverywhere/LightPivotTable/readme.md

 installed and configured.
 Also you may need to change the widget property "MDX2JSON source" to make it work with another MDX2JSON source.

+You can obtain LPT instance from widget by calling widgetInstance.registerLPTOnCreateCallback method.
+This method takes one argument - anonymous function, which will be executed when LPT instance is created.
+The anonymous function takes one argument - LPT instance.

 ## Build

 You need [NodeJS](http://nodejs.org/) platform to be installed in your system to perform any build